 What is a dental compatibility test?The term “biocompatible” refers to substances that exist in harmony with a living organism, causing no harm.
 “Bioinert” means bodily tissues do not have a negative reaction to the material.
 Dr. Hart strives to use dental materials that are both biocompatible and bioinert – tailored to your own physiology.
 Dental material allergy testing prior to a procedure helps to ensure this.

-Why patients in Richmond, VA chose the dental material biocompatibility testDental material testing is especially important for anyone with existing allergies, as well as those with sensitive or stressed immune systems.
+Why patients in Glen Allen, VA chose the dental material biocompatibility testDental material testing is especially important for anyone with existing allergies, as well as those with sensitive or stressed immune systems.
 Research shows that placing one or more reactive dental materials in the mouth increases the burden on the immune system, perpetuating systemic inflammation, disease, and deterioration in health.

 While appropriate for any patient, Dr. Hart strongly recommends biocompatibility testing for dental materials when any of these conditions are present: